-- b.
-At the club level, the Special Olympics family are an integral part of the organization participating in practice time, assisting in the club administration, officiating and coaching. - c.
-Competitively, the skaters are encouraged to participate in inter-club and other meets. - 2.
-The BCSSA is committed to assisting via modifying equipment, or whatever is necessary, to safely integrate the individual athlete into the sport of Speed Skating. - 3.
-The BCSSA is committed to promoting inclusion of persons with disabilities as athletes, coaches, officials, administrators and volunteers.
+- 1. The BCSSA is committed to promoting inclusion of persons with a disability as athletes; coaches; officials and volunteers and recognizes the importance of measuring all of its activities against the values of equity and fairness - a.
+The BCSSA will encourage and advocate for persons with a disability to participate as fully as possible as athletes; coaches; officials and volunteers with appropriate consideration being given to a safe, friendly and welcoming environment. - b.
+At the club level, persons with a disability are an integral part of the organization participating in practice time, assisting in the club administration, officiating and coaching. - c.
+Competitively, athletes with a disability are encouraged to participate in inter-club and other meets. - 2.
+The BCSSA is committed to assisting via modifying equipment, or whatever is necessary, to safely integrate the individual athlete into the sport of Speed Skating.